dward2/BME547/Assignments/UnitTestingCIAssignment.md

 ensure the function meets specifications.
 You will also configure Continuous Integration (CI) to automatically run tests on push and pull request events.

-See Canvas for GitHub Classroom link and due date.
+See Canvas for due date and information about setting up a repository for the assignment.

 ### Background
 Assume you are part of the development team for a medical system input device